 Monday, April 3, 2023

-Here are three early church fathers who provide reliable, authoritative and independent confirmation that Mark's Gospel is based on the testimony of the apostle Peter.
+Here are six early church fathers who provide reliable, authoritative and independent confirmation that Mark's Gospel is based on the testimony of the apostle Peter.

 These testimonies are all written within 40 to 130 years of the earliest possible date for the death of Mark.